 Despite the prevalence of shark bycatch in pelagic longline fisheries and the global recognition to develop and implement mitigation measures to reduce the incidental catch of sharks, progress in research and implementation of such measures has generally lagged behind measures for other bycatch species such as seabirds.
 A number of measures including chemical additives in bait, hook shape, depth of setting and electro positive rare earth metals have been trialled without any significant result.

 SharkGuard is the product our team are MOST EXCITED about.
 The Fishtek team realised that the central issue with mitigating shark bycatch, is that sharks behave in a very similar way to the target tuna and bill fish species; they both feed on similar prey and generally occupy the same marine zones.
-However, there is one striking difference, sharks have an acute sensitivity to electrical fields, possessing Ampullae of Lorenzi and will exhibit a very active avoidance response to electrical currents of 10V/m (Megan and Lowe, 2006).
+However, there is one striking difference, sharks have an acute sensitivity to electrical fields, possessing Ampullae of Lorenzi and will exhibit a very active avoidance response to electrical currents of 10V/m (Marcotte & Lowe, 2008).
 This was the key to developing a shark bycatch mitigation device.

 Fishtek engineers set about designing and prototyping the SharkGuard, a device that delivered the appropriate field strength to the baited hook, was very small, powered by a single AA battery and capable of mass production, offering a robust and operationally affordable device costing only a few cents per hook set.